bob8whiskey/bob8whiskey.github.io/_posts/2018-02-10-sampling-ireland-4.md

 #### Redbreast 12

 * They call this the quintessential Irish whiskey
-* Nose: Buttery round note that comes from the single pot still.
+* Nose: Butter with honey like a biscuit (I feel you, Rex).
+Daniel calls this out as the classical note you'll experience with every Irish whiskey distilled with the single pot still process.
+The process uses a mix of malted and unmalted barley.
+There's a bit more going on here to
+* This was aged in [Oloroso sherry casks](https://en.wikipedia.org/wiki/Oloroso)